xmartlabs/xmartlabs.github.io/_posts/2020-10-02-react-native-line.md

 ---
 layout: post
-title: React Native Line release
+title: We are happy to announce React Native Line v2!
 date: 2020-10-02 10:00:00
 author: Emiliano Botti
-excerpt: "In this blog post we talk about our new React Native Line release!"
+excerpt: "In this blog we announce the React Native Line new version, present every new functionality and share all technical decisions made."
 tags: [React Native Line, React Native, LineSDK, Xmartlabs]
 category: development
 author_id: emi